 …undetectable in pituitary disease and thyrotoxicosis but also in some cases of euthyroid ophthalmic Grave’s disease and multinodular goitre.

 A late rise in TSH may be seen rarely in thyroid and pituitary disease as well as hypothalamic disease.

 Hall et al., Lancet…View

-…characterised by the presence of mucosal neuromas of lips and tongue as well as distinctive facies with enlarged lips, a ‘marfanoid’ body habitus and medullary thyroid cancer.
+…mucosal neuromas of lips and tongue as well as distinctive facies with enlarged lips, a ‘marfanoid’ body habitus and medullary thyroid cancer.